-To help us make taxes this year a bit easier, we’ve put together a list of 10 common categories of expenses and examples of deductions that you can and can’t file for your business.
+To help make taxes this year a bit easier, we’ve put together a list of 10 common categories of expenses and examples of deductions that you can and can’t file for your business.
 Follow this guide as you do your taxes to make sure you aren’t missing anything this year.
+You may be surprised to discover some new creative tax deductions for small business that you’ve never considered.

 - Wardrobe, fashion, and beauty